-- K. Treatment of unresectable or metastatic alveolar soft part sarcoma (ASPS); AND - 1.
+- K. Treatment of unresectable or metastatic alveolar soft part sarcoma (ASPS) (Label, NCCN 2A); AND - 1.
 Individual is 2 years of age or older; AND - 2.
 Individual is using as monotherapy;

-- L. Treatment of unresectable or metastatic alveolar soft part sarcoma; AND - Individual has not received treatment with another anti-PD-1 or anti-PD-L1 inhibitor; AND - 2.
-Individual is not receiving therapy for an autoimmune disease or chronic condition requiring treatment with a systemic immunosuppressant; - M. Treatment of persistent, recurrent or metastatic small cell neuroendocrine carcinoma of the cervical cancer (NECC); AND - 1.
+- Treatment of persistent, recurrent, or metastatic small cell neuroendocrine carcinoma of the cervical cancer (NECC); AND - 1.
 Individual is using in combination with etoposide and platinum-therapy (NCCN 2A).